 The toolbox has been specifically developed to meet the needs of professionals and researchers involved with coastal hazard management, engineering and science applications, to better understand variability and trends in beach and nearshore profile data.

 Further information on BPAT and a fully functional demonstration version of the software is available for download from: www.naturalhazards.net.nz/tools/bpat ally, changes in coastal landscapes have fficult to monitor in detail.
-This is due to 2 and expense required in obtaining ntly dense and accurate data that show sformations occurring over time.
-LIDAR betecting And Ranging) is a relatively new remote-sensing technology which simplifies the process by providing a tool that produces a highresolution DTM (Digital Terrain Model.) with a level of accuracy suitable for detecting fluctuations in the beach environment.
+This is due to and expense required in obtaining ally dense and accurate data that show sformations occurring over time.
+LIDAR letecting And Ranging) is a relatively new.